 Two somewhat uncommon flavor profiles that pair innately with Boozy Macerated Strawberries are both salted and smoked honey.
 Products of USA Honey Bees!
 Yes, you would be surprised…

-A sharp and trusty pairing knife is practically indispensable.
+A sharp and trusty paring knife is practically indispensable.
 Imported.
 Click images for pricing.

 Boozy, Macerated Strawberries add both color and spirit to decadent desserts.

 Made even more special by adding a splash of a fruited liqueur such as an apricot brandy or my personal favorite, Grand Marnier, maceration is one of the simplest techniques to bring out the flavor and color of slightly underripe strawberries.

 Additionally, the berries release their juice during the process which yields the most heavenly, boozy strawberry sauce ever.
 All you need for macerated strawberries is time, a bit of liquor, and patience.